 The commercial real estate landscape experienced a great deal of change during 2022, with spiking interest rates, inflation, and the reverberations of conflict in Ukraine sending shockwaves across the entire U.S. economy.

 While it appears that these factors will stabilize heading into 2023, all stakeholders should remain vigilant as they reevaluate their property and investment strategies to ensure they are maximizing returns and minimizing their costs.
-Prominent commercial real estate trends likely to shape this upcoming year’s events and transactions include automation, increased mixed use developments, investments in proptech and more.
+Prominent commercial real estate industry trends are likely to shape this upcoming year’s events and transactions include automation, increased mixed use developments, investments in proptech and more.

 With so much potential volatility on the horizon in 2023 within commercial real estate markets, it is important for all stakeholders to stay mindful of emerging trends as they seek long-term success across their portfolios.